markmeeus/MarcelloDB/docs/sessions.md

 This file contains the data and indexes of all collections in that collection-file.

-> If it makes sense in your use-case - *a product catalog for instance* - you could generate a collection-file on the server and download it to your clients.
+> If it makes sense in your use-case - *a product catalog for instance* - you could generate a collection-file on the server and download it from your clients.

 You access a collection-file by it's actual filename.